Kakadu & Nitmiluk (Katherine) Gorge - Dry Season

 Tue & Sat (May-Oct)

 Prices From Code: DG42

 Cruise on the Adelaide River, home to over 1,600 crocodiles, on the Jumping Crocodile cruise.
 See these prehistoric creatures up-close as your local guide entices the crocodiles to leap out of the water.
 Then you’ll travel into Kakadu National Park.
 Covering more than 20,000 square kilometres, World Heritage listed Kakadu.
 The combination of mangrove fringed coastal areas, expansive flood plains, lowland hills, and open woodland and forest habitats, make Kakadu one of the most diverse landscapes you’ll ever experience.
 It’s home to a myriad of animals, hundreds of bird species and thousands of different insects and plants.
 Enjoy lunch in Kakadu National Park before a stop at the Marrawuddi Art Gallery.
 Continue to Ubirr, where you’ll climb up through the ancient Aboriginal rock art galleries, believed to be 20,000 years old, to the lookout for a spectacular view over the surrounding wetlands.
-There is the opportunity for an optional 30-minute scenic flight (own expense).

 Hotel: Mercure Kakadu Crocodile Hotel, Kakadu